srinivassaitangudu/helpers1/docs/work_organization/all.team_collaboration.how_to_guide.md

 - When you're close to being out of tasks or all your ongoing PRs are waiting for review and are close to being merged, feel free to ping us in the IM and ask for more issues
+  - IM = Telegram for interns / Slack for permanent team members
 - In this way, Team Leaders can quickly assign you another issue, before you run out of work
 - Everyone should have 2 issues to work on at the same time to avoid getting blocked on others

-## Do not be an island

-- Instead of spending hours coding on your own, apply the following steps:
+## Collaboration for problem solving

-  1. Identify a problem and describe it in the issue
+- Identify a problem and describe it in the issue
+- Try your best to find a solution independently and outline the design in the issue
-  2. Design solution or seek guidance from a more experienced team member
+- If in doubt, seek guidance from a more experienced team member
-  3. Communicate with the team and reach consensus on the solution
+- Communicate with the team and reach consensus on the solution
-  4. Write code
+- NB:
+  - Not every step requires explicit approval.
+In our team members, we value autonomy and ability to get things done
+  - Keep our usual conventions and workflows in mind.
+For example, usually there is no need to ask "Do we need to add unit tests for this?" or "Do we also want this documented?" - the answer is almost always "YES", so just doing it saves time, shows proactivity and ability to follow processes

 ## Collaboration